Warriors

 Actions

 Multiattack.
 The warrior makes four Greatsword or Crossbow attacks.
-It may replace two attacks with a use of its Command the Troops or Mighty Leap.
+It may replace one attack with a use of its Break Magic or Command the Attack.

 Greatsword.
 Melee Weapon Attack: +9 to hit, reach 5ft., one target.
 Hit 15 (3d6 + 5) slashing damage.
 On a hit, the target is pushed up to 10 feet horizontally.